texfaq/texfaq.github.io/FAQ-LaTeX2HTML.md

   from LaTeX sources.
 Currently it is distributed from the NIST site, and is not in standard TeX distributions.

-- `lwarp` by Brian Dunn is a recent TeX to HTNL convertor that uses pdftex to parse the input document.
+- `lwarp` by Brian Dunn is a recent TeX to HTML convertor that uses TeX to parse the input document.
+Documents may be produced by LaTeX, LuaLaTeX, or XeLaTeX.
+   A texlua script removes the need for system utilities such as make and gawk, and also supports xindy and latexmk.
+[CTAN](https://ctan.org/pkg/lwarp).

 - `LaTeX2HTML` a `Perl` script package that supports LaTeX only, and generates mathematics (and other